clarknado/frontend-nanodegree-neighborhood-map/README.md

 For the latest version, clone this [repository](https://github.com/tswei/frontend-nanodegree-neighborhood-map.git)

 To install dependencies, [Node.js](https://docs.npmjs.com/getting-started/installing-node), [Bower](http://bower.io/#install-bower), and [Python](https://www.python.org/downloads/) are required.
 Instructions on installing these can be found by following the links.
-Thy should all be installed globally.
+They should all be installed globally.

 To install the dependencies, run: